-I – It must show that the animal is free of any symptoms of illness, as well as infectious diseases and parasites.
+I – It must state that the animal is free from any symptoms of illness, as well as infectious diseases and parasites.

-II – It must show that the animal has received anti-parasite treatment, both internal and external, and provide the name of the product used and its expiration date.
+II – It must show that the animal has received anti-parasite treatment, both internal and external, specifying the product used and the expiration date of the treatment.

-III – It must show that the animal has received a valid anti-rabies vaccine and give the vaccination date, type, series (lot/batch number) and brand of the vaccine.
+III – It must show that the animal has received an anti-rabies vaccine that is still valid and give the vaccination date, type, series (lot/batch number) and brand of the vaccine.

 IV – In the case of dogs, it must show proof of treatment against the Taenia Echinococcus tapeworm with medication containing the active ingredient Praziquantel, which must have been administrated no less than 72 hours and no more than 30 days prior to entering the country.